 Side effects from this high dose chemotherapy will eventually cause you to feel unwell.
 See page 28 for information on chemo side effects and how to manage them.
-For more detailed information on potential side effects and how to manage them, refer to the "Supporting You through Treatment" booklet.
-Details are on page 56

 How Does Chemotherapy Work?

 Chemotherapy is a drug treatment that uses strong medications to kill cancer cells.
 It targets cells that grow and divide quickly, as cancer cells do.